hplush/slowreader/README.md

 + { type: 'ok' } | { type: 'error', error: Error }
 ```

 We are using unit tests for **client core**.
-We mock network requests and the platform environment but emulate user interaction and test the composition of all stores.
+We mock network requests and the platform environment, but emulate user interaction and test the composition of all stores.

 For the platform’s clients, we mostly use **visual tests**.
 But they could be complex and test the whole pages with mocking core’s stores.